All the rights women in Afghanistan have lost since the Taliban takeover

 Girls excluded from education

-At the beginning of the Afghan school year in March, the Taliban decided that girls over the age of 11 weren’t able to go back to school.
+At the beginning of the Afghan school year in March, the Taliban decided that girls over the age of 11 were not able to go back to school.
 It said schools for girls would remain closed until a “comprehensive” and “Islamic” plan was drawn up.

 Malala Yousafzai, who was shot by Pakistan’s Tehrik-e-Taliban for advocating education for girls, said it marked a “devastating day”.

-Yousafzai tweeted at the time: “I had one hope for today: that Afghan girls walking to school would not be sent back home.
+Ms Yousafzai tweeted at the time: “I had one hope for today: that Afghan girls walking to school would not be sent back home.
 But the Taliban did not keep their promise.

 “They will keep finding excuses to stop girls from learning – because they are afraid of educated girls and empowered women.”

-Women “should not” work alongside men
+Women ‘should not’ work alongside men

 In January, Reuters reported that women were quickly losing their jobs under the Taliban regime.